Albert0i/RU330/security2.md

 Here, I'm getting the shasum for the password: pickle.
 But it's probably easier to start up a Redis instance, configure your ACLs from the command line, and then call `ACL SAVE` so that Redis will write out the configurations to a file for you.
 To do this, all you need is a user who has access to the @admin cat command category or permissions the ACL command.

 Let's use the command line to add a new user named Claude with the password: blueberry.
 Next, we'll call `ACL SAVE`.
-Now, if we open up our acl.conf file, we can see that Redis has written our ACL users alphabetically and in a fully normalized form.
 ```
 redis-cli
 AUTH rick pickle